-In our previous post, The Frugal Fox noted that Singtel Dash EasyEarn would be a good place to park your cash and get 1.8% p.a. on your first $20,000.
+In our previous post, we noted that Singtel Dash EasyEarn would be a good place to park your cash and get 1.8% p.a. on your first $20,000.
+As of February this year, sign-ups for Singtel Dash’s EasyEarn have sadly closed.

-But what if you’re looking for a product that can offer high interest rates on all your deposits?
-Cash management products may be the answer.
+If you’re looking for a product that can offer high interest rates on all your deposits, cash management products may be the answer.
 Whether you have $10,000 or $100,000, the advertised rate you see applies to every cent.

 What are cash management products?